 Of course, it is critical for the coach and the reflective tutor to have assessments of actions available to decide whether to give feedback and if so, what to say.
 In BiLAT, each time an action is taken in a meeting or the learner responds to a character's question, IGEL's expert model is called to judge the action's quality.
-Actions are classified as correct, incorrect, or mixed in two stages:
+The correctness of an action is determined in two ways:.

-- 1. The action is checked to see if it is phase appropriate. - 2.
-If no phase mismatch is found, the active learning objectives are determined along with their positive and negative association with the action.
+- 1. The action is checked to see if it is phase-appropriate. - 2.
+The active learning objectives are determined, along with their positive and negative association with the action.